 - having a strong internal focus/being hypervigilant to changes in your body

 - Experiencing a recent bereavement

-- Facing a major stressful life event e.g. loss of a job, moving home, breakdown in a relationship
+- Facing a major stressful life event, e.g. loss of a job, moving home, breakdown in a relationship

 - Having a physical illness

-It can be helpful to seek help for panic attacks whether your struggle with these has just begun or whether you have been struggling with this condition for some time.
-If you relate to any of the signs of panic attacks outlined above then it can be beneficial to seek psychological therapy so that they no longer have a hold on you.
+It can be helpful to seek help for panic attacks, whether your struggle with these has just begun or whether you have been struggling with this condition for some time.
+If you relate to any of the signs of panic attacks outlined above, then it can be beneficial to seek psychological therapy so that they no longer have a hold on you.

 While progressing on your Panic Attack Treatment, relaxation techniques are introduced to help reduce the unpleasant physical symptoms.
 With your therapist, you will address your fears through questioning and challenging them using cognitive techniques.
 One way to challenge your fears is by testing them out via gradually confronting your fears.
-This phase of therapy for panic is one which includes behavioural and exposure techniques.
+This phase of therapy for panic is one that includes behavioural and exposure techniques.

-You will learn that although avoiding situations and taking precautions when entering feared situations help to ease anxiety in the short term, in the longer term they keep anxiety going.
+You will learn that although avoiding situations and taking precautions when entering feared situations help to ease anxiety in the short term, in the longer term, they keep the anxiety going.
 This is how a Panic Vicious Cycle is maintained.
 Your therapist will guide you to gradually confront these situations and rely less on precautions.
 This will help you improve your anxiety and confidence.

-- Reduction in frequency of panic attacks
+- Reduction in the frequency of panic attacks

 - More control over anxiety and panic